 HPC @ LSU offers workshops and training courses on Linux/Unix and parallel programming for HPC systems.
 If there is sufficient demand, special tutorial topics can also be developed, assuming sufficient expertise can be located.

 A Computer Policy Group meeting is held Friday morning at 10:00 in Frey 307.
-This meeting is open to all and is attended by the system administrators, consultants, and members of the CyberInfrastructure Group and Computational Enablement from CCT.
+This meeting is open to all and is attended by the system administrators, consultants, and CCT computational scientists.
 Any users who may have extrodinary needs, desire direct access to these human resources, or are simply interested in current HPC issues, are invited to attend.